• banner image

 If you’re struggling with some of these issues, we can get you the help you need to reduce your symptoms, get better, and flourish.

-Julie Sokolow, MSW
+Julie Sokolow, MSW (she/her/hers)

-I’m a psychotherapist and pre-licensed social worker who specializes in the treatment of anxiety, relationship issues, depression, and life transitions.
+I’m a psychotherapist and licensed social worker who specializes in the treatment of anxiety, relationship issues, depression, and life transitions.
 I also work with other concerns such as self-esteem, LGBTQIA+ issues, substance use/recovery, career challenges, and family issues.

 My style is warm and collaborative.
 I will listen deeply to your preferences and goals and tailor my approach to reflect your needs.
 In therapy, I utilize cognitive behavioral therapy (CBT), psychodynamic, motivational interviewing, and strengths-based approaches to offer you a range of options and meet you where you are.